Last updated on September 26th, 2019 at 02:41 pm

 I wish I could promise you that painful experiences won’t happen to you when you dare to dream big, but I would be lying to you.

 What I can tell you, is if you stay with your dream the painful experiences will become part of your dream story.
-The stories people find the most inspirational are the ones where the hero overcomes adversity and incredible pain to triumph and thrive.
+The stories people find the most inspirational are the ones where the hero overcomes adversity and incredible pain to triumph over all.

-Your difficulties can inspire others to stay with their own dream journeys.
+Your difficulties can inspire others to stay with their dream journeys too.
 You don’t have to be perfect.
-You just have to remember that you are human and that “this too shall pass.”
+You have to remember that you are human and that “this too shall pass.”

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.